Logikschleifen/Unity-LLM-Tensorrt/README.md

 ```
 python ./app.py
 ```
-Note I made a fun terminal chatbot with no converation memory as well, to run it use:
+Note: I made a fun terminal chatbot with no conversation memory as well, to run it use:
 ```
 python ./chat_no_mem.py
 ```